Key Takeaways

 The Section 87A rebate is the single reason why income up to Rs 12 lakh is tax-free under the new regime for FY 2025-26.
 It is not a deduction that lowers taxable income.
 It is a rebate that wipes out your computed tax after the slab calculation.
 This distinction matters because the rebate has a hard ceiling: cross the income threshold by even one rupee and the rebate disappears, unless marginal relief steps in to soften the cliff.

-Looking for expert help with Section 87A income tax rebate eligibility, Rs 60,000 limit, and marginal relief for AY 2026-27?
-The team at Tax Garden helps Indian SMEs stay compliant end-to-end: filings, notices, and advisory, all in one place.
+Looking for expert help with Section 87A rebate limits and marginal relief?
+The team at Tax Garden, based in Kondapur, Hyderabad, helps Indian SMEs stay compliant end-to-end: filings, notices, and advisory, all in one place.

 What Is Section 87A?